Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Conclusions

 \section{Conclusions}

 In the paper we provide improved sample complexity results for variance-reduced policy evaluation.
 Our key theoretical finding is that it is possible to reduce the scaling with the condition number of the problem from quadratic to linear, matching what is known for SVRG in the convex optimization setting, while simultaneously removing a number of extraneous factors.
 This results in a many orders of magnitude improvements for batch size and sample complexity for even simple problems such as random MDPs or OpenAI Gym problems.
-Results of this flavor are attained in several settings, e.g., when a dataset of size $N$ is sampled from the MDP, and when states of the MDP are sampled online either in an i.i.d. or Markovian fashion.
-In simulations we find that our method with step-sizes and batch-sizes coming from our theorems beats algorithms from the previous literature with the same parameters selected by grid search.
+Results of this type are attained in several settings, e.g., when a dataset of size $N$ is sampled from the MDP, and when states of the MDP are sampled online either in an i.i.d. or Markovian fashion.
+In simulations we find that our method with step-sizes and batch-sizes coming from our theorems outperforms algorithms from the previous literature with the same parameters selected by grid search.
 The main innovation in the proofs of our results is to draw on a view of TD learning as an approximate splitting of gradient descent.
-In terms of future work, it will be interesting to apply some of these results to the setting of epidemic control using the models in \cite{ma2020optimal}.